Israel–European Union relations: EU–Israel Association Agreement (2000)

 The EU–Israel Association Agreement forms the legal basis governing relations between Israel and the European Union, modeled on the network of Euro-Mediterranean Agreements between the Union and its partners in the southern flank of the Mediterranean Sea.

 The agreement with Israel incorporates free trade arrangements for industrial goods and concessionary arrangements for trade in agricultural products (a new agreement here entered into force in 2004), and opens up the prospect for greater liberalisation of trade in services and farm goods from 2005.
 The Association Agreement was signed in Brussels on 20 November 1995, and entered into force on 1 June 2000, following ratification by the 15 Member States’ Parliaments, the European Parliament and the Knesset.
 It replaces the earlier Co-operation Agreement of 1975.

 The Association Agreement established two main bodies for the EU–Israel dialogue.
 The EU–Israel Association Council (held at ministerial level) and the EU–Israel Association Committee (held at the level of senior officials) meet at regular intervals to discuss political and economic issues, as well as bilateral and regional co-operation.

 Article 2 of the Association Agreement states:

 Relations between the Parties, as well as all the provisions of the Agreement itself, shall be based on respect for human rights and democratic principles, which guides their internal and international policy and constitutes an essential element of this Agreement.

 In October 2024 Spain and Ireland requested the European Commission to suspend the Association Agreement as human rights (article 2) are being violated by Israel due to its invasion of Lebanon.

-In June 2025, the former EU foreign policy chief Josep Borrell stated that, "since the EU foreign affairs ministers found [in June 2025] that Israel was not respecting these rights, EU leaders now have a legal obligation to suspend the agreement" and continued: "However, despite all my efforts to this end" as incumbant, "the EU and most EU governments have so far failed to...exert pressure on the Israeli government".
+In June 2025, the former EU foreign policy chief Josep Borrell stated that, "since the EU foreign affairs ministers found [in June 2025] that Israel was not respecting these rights, EU leaders now have a legal obligation to suspend the agreement" and continued: "However, despite all my efforts to this end" as incumbent, "the EU and most EU governments have so far failed to...exert pressure on the Israeli government".
+In April 2026, Spain, Ireland, and Slovenia renewed the push to suspend the agreement at an EU foreign ministers' meeting, but the move was blocked by Germany and Italy, which vetoed the proposal.